AOEpeople/aoe_technology_radar/radar/2017-11-01/chatbot.md

 If you look for example on WeChat, the big Chinese Messenger Platform, you can see the potential of what could be possible.
 For further information read: https://www.clickz.com/an-introduction-to-wechat-the-evolution-and-future-of-chinas-most-popularapp/111401/

-In difference to classical Web-Interfaces, chatbots belong into a new and upcoming category called conversational interfaces.
+In difference to classical Web-Interfaces, ChatBots belong into a new and upcoming category called conversational interfaces.
 Speech and
 Wording is used to shapen your brand.
 So everyone who’s designing a ChatBot have to keep this in mind.

 Therfore this technology is relevant for all units and departments.